 In Turin and Florence Juglaris continued to pursue his vocation as an artist, regularly exhibiting works that emerged from his easel.
 Meanwhile, a number of his faithful American students and friends remained in constant correspondence with him.
 One of them, Henry Hammond Gallison, a jurist as well as a painter, solicited Juglaris’s talents for the embellishment of a new building for America’s oldest public library in Franklin, Massachusetts, outside Boston.

 Gallison was a trusted friend to the wealthy daughters and heirs of a local mill owner.
 They sought a suitable memorial to honor their late father and mother, Joseph and Emily Ray, while benefitting their hometown.
-The capable Gallison offered to supervise the entire project on their behalf.
-Among other things, he saw it as an opportunity to collaborate with Juglaris.
+The capable and ingratiating Gallison offered to supervise the entire library project from start to finish on behalf the Ray sisters.
+Among other things, he saw it as an occasion not only to collaborate with one of Boston’s more promising young architects, Theodore H. Skinner of Rand & Skinner, but also with Juglaris, his cherished friend and former teacher.

 As his work on the murals got underway, Juglaris divided his time between Franklin and studios in Providence, Rhode Island, and Annisquam, Massachusetts.
 The latter was an artist’s colony on Massachusetts Bay where Gallison kept a summer place.
 In Annisquam Juglaris stayed at a local resort hotel and wrote letters to a friend, the Italian archaeologist and literary figure Edoardo Calandra.
 Preserved in the archives of the J. Paul Getty Museum in Los Angeles, the letters marvel at the progress the United States had made in the decade of his absence.
 Juglaris forecast a brilliant future for the young nation: